-The courses are carefully developed to provide you with knowledge in various disciplines of informatics and Bioinformatics.
-The courses are a combination of lectures and rely heavily on providing extensive hands-on experience.
+The courses are carefully developed to provide you with knowledge in various disciplines of informatics and bioinformatics.
+Courses are a combination of lectures and rely heavily on providing extensive hands-on experience.

-Georgetown University is centrally located on the banks of the Potomac River.
-As a Georgetown student, you get a quality education and benefit from the reputation and ranking of the University are what attracts numbers.
-You get a quality education.
-In addition, Georgetown at this point is the only University in the Nation that offers a MS degree in Systems Medicine.
+Georgetown University is centrally located in Washington, D.C., on the banks of the Potomac River.
+As a Georgetown student, you get a quality education and benefit from the reputation and ranking of the university.
+In addition, Georgetown at this point is the only university in the nation that offers an MS degree in Systems Medicine.
 Read more about The Georgetown Difference that empowers our students to succeed.

-This program fits any individual who wants to pursue a career in biomedical sciences be it job or pursuing higher studies.
-This includes pursuing a Ph.D. going to Medical school, or becoming a Nurse or going to PA school or finding a job in academics or industry.
+This program fits any individual who wants to pursue a career in biomedical sciences, be it a job or pursuing higher studies.
+This includes pursuing a Ph.D. going to medical school, becoming a nurse or going to PA school, or finding a job in academics or industry.
 The curriculum trains you to pursue many different paths.

-Yes, the Office of Career Strategy and Professional Development (CSPD) (new window) at Biomedical Graduate Education dedicate their services to working with biomedical students individually and extend their help and advice on successfully meeting your goals.
+Yes.
+The Office of Career Strategy and Professional Development (CSPD) at Biomedical Graduate Education dedicates its services to working with biomedical students individually, extending help and advice on successfully meeting your goals.

 Absolutely!
-We do have student and faculty-led celebration of various festivities like DIWALI, Christmas, Chinese New Year to name a few.
+We do have student- and faculty-led celebration of various festivities, such as Diwali, Christmas and Chinese New Year, to name a few.
 Visit our Life as a Systems Medicine Student page for more snapshots of our students in action.

 The first batch of MS in Systems Medicine program graduated in May 2017.
 All the students are pursuing their dreams!
-After graduation, one graduate is pursuing her Ph.D., the other graduate is in PA school, and another graduate is working at the Memorial Sloan Kettering Institute.
+After graduation, one graduate is pursuing her Ph.D., one is in PA school, and another is working at the Memorial Sloan Kettering Institute.
 Read more about our Alumni.

 Please contact Dr. Sona Vasudevan, the program director, at email@example.com if you wish to submit an application after the deadline.
 Late applications are reviewed on a space-available basis.